firekind/EVA5/Phase-1/Session-8/readme.md

 ## Appendix

 Tensorboard was used to log the losses, accuracies and the model itself.
-The tensorboard event file is present in `./logs/ResNet-18/ResNet-18 with Cross Entropy Loss`.
+The tensorboard event file is present in [./logs/ResNet-18/ResNet-18 with Cross Entropy Loss](./logs/ResNet-18/ResNet-18%20with%20Cross%20Entropy%20Loss).
 So an interactive plot and model of this assignment can be viewed using tensorboard.